COMP5421, Spring 2025

 This part is also to review the classical and the deterministic views of a visual representation of image as a continuous function f(x) or more exactly f(x,y), or just one x(u), which is the object of study.
 The mathematical tools are classical signal processing, functional analysis with Fourier, wavelets, sparse sensing, and the PDE and scale-space analysis.

-In this context, it is important to fully understand why and how we approach the traditional low-level vision tasks of filtering, edge detection, and de-noising in the traditional mathematical and engineering framework.
+In this context, it is important to fully understand why and how we approach the traditional low-level vision tasks of filtering, edge detection, and de-noising in the traditional mathematical, engineering and AI framework.

 read ‘A computational approach to edge detection’ by John Canny, 1986, PAMI